#Project configuration

 The url

-can also be a sub-domain.
+can also be a subdomain.

 If you deploy your Retype generated website into the subfolder of another website, add the subfolder in the url